 Since Croats are an open nation, there is usually no taboo between us and our closest friends.
 Political correctness has no place.
 We talk about everything with a big dose of passion.
 We chit-chat about how we spent our days, what we cooked for lunch, and the best movies we watched recently.

 More serious topics like our biggest problems, close relationships, and health issues are more than welcome.
 When something happens to us, we can’t wait to share it with our friends.

-Coffee is so important that we have a phrase “Idemo na kavu”, which means “Let’s go on a coffee”.
+Coffee is so important that we have the phrase “Idemo na kavu”, which means “Let’s go for a coffee”.
 Coffee drinking isn’t even required.
-You can have tea or Pipi or Jamnica, but you’re still on a coffee.
+You can have tea or Pipi or Jamnica, but you’re still na kavi.
 Most Croats have a solid handful of these “coffees” each week.

-Coffee is suitable for any time, regardless of whether it is during your free time or during the workday.
+Coffee is suitable for any time, regardless of whether it is during your free time or the workday.
 It gathers friends, families, colleagues, students, and everyone else together.
-Caffe bars are great for first dates as well as business meetings.
+Cafe bars are great for first dates as well as business meetings.